Ruakij/dnscontrol-sync/Readme.md

 # Dnscontrol-Sync

-This images is designed to synchronise changes between Nameserver-Providers (like PowerDNS or Cloudflare-DNS).
+This image is designed to synchronise changes between Nameserver-Providers (like PowerDNS or Cloudflare-DNS).

 It uses [dnscontrol](https://github.com/StackExchange/dnscontrol) to pull & push these changes and DNS-NOTIFY for event-driven updates.